 Have you suffered an injury on the job?
 Workplace injuries can leave you with large amounts of medical bills, significant wage loss and permanent or temporary disability.
 If your employer tries to limit, delay or deny your workers’ compensation benefits, it is important to consult with an experienced work injury attorney as soon as possible.

-At Jamie M. Trapp & Associates, we handle workers' compensation claims for clients in Chicago, throughout Cook County and across Illinois.
-We represent all injured workers, including construction workers, factory workers, iron and steel mill workers, restaurant workers, bus drivers, taxi drivers, nurses and nursing assistants, and anyone who was injured on the job and needs an experienced attorney to protect their rights.
+At Trapp & Geller, we handle workers’ compensation claims for clients in Chicago, throughout Cook County and across Illinois.
+We represent all injured workers, including construction workers, factory workers, iron and steel mill workers, restaurant workers, bus drivers, taxi drivers, nurses and nursing assistants, and anyone who was injured on the job and needs an experienced attorney to protect his or her rights.

 Illinois Workers’ Compensation Benefits